mgyura/pyd-vimeo_everywhere/readme.txt

 == Description ==

 Display your public Vimeo videos, albums or channels on a WordPress website.
-Use the shortcode generator to place your videos on pages, post or custom post types.
+Use the shortcode generator to place your videos on pages, posts or custom post types.
 Use the admin panel to place your videos in the dashboard (for example, make a learning center for your clients).
 Use the widget to put a video list in the sidebar.

 == Installation ==